-(a) (b)

-Class life (in years) Classification

-(See Pub.
-946)

-4 or less 3-year property

-More than 4 but less than 10 5-year property

-10 or more but less than 16 7-year property

-16 or more but less than 20 10-year property

-20 or more but less than 25 15-year property

-25 or more 20-year property
+(a) Class life (in years) (See Pub.
+946) (b) Classification 4 or less 3-year property 5-year property 10 or more but less than 16 16 or more but less than 20 7-year property 10-year property 20 or more but less than 25 25 or more 15-year property 20-year property personal use to use in a trade or business or for the production of income, treat the property as being placed in service on the conversion date.

 Column (b) - Month and year placed in service.
 For lines 19h and 19i, enter the month and year you placed the property in service.
-If you converted property held for personal use to use in a trade or business or for the production of income, treat the property as being placed in service on the conversion date.
+If you converted property held for